JacobSima/Weather-Rest-API/README.md

 If inputs are valid, a Chart will be plotted below the form with the requested city weather's data based on the hours interval otherwise, Alert message is displayed to indicate the error

-## 6 genral comments and future plan
+## 6 General comments and future plan

 - The weather API used in this project is Open Weather,an API key is needed before making call to their weather API system.